 This book presents a training program for sex education with mentally handicapped persons.
-The main purpose of the program is to assist the mentally retarded person to better understand his or her sexsigned primarily for those who are interested in preparing training programs in sexuality for staff, aides, parents, and others who are involved with the mentally handicapped person.
+The main purpose of the program is to assist the mentally retarded person to better understand his or her sexuality and develop responsible attitudes toward it.
+The book is designed primarily for those who are interested in preparing training programs in sexuality for staff, aides, parents, and others who are involved with the mentally handicapped person.
 The material presented in this book is, for the most part, what the authors have found to be effective in training courses and sex education programs.
 The authors also suggest audio-visual materials to be used with the guidelines listed and discussed.
 The book includes guidelines for nine training sessions, including specific topics to be discussed in each, practice exercise tests, and bibliography.